thecsw/memeinvestor_bot/README.md

 ## Welcome to Meme Investment!

-Welcome to the source code page of u/MemeInvestor_bot!
-Nice to meet you.
-First of all, let me talk you through what the bot does and details later.
-Quick note, if you want to contribute, do so!
+Welcome to the source code page of [u/MemeInvestor_bot](https://www.reddit.com/user/MemeInvestor_bot).
+If you want to contribute, do so!
 Check the TODO list and help the Meme Investments thrive!

 Thanks!

 ## The duty